NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 # NgSfcV2

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.3.

 ## Development server
+1. The `dist/` folder `MUST` be present in order to run the front end application.
+The `dist` folder is generated via `ng build`

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:8080/`.
-The app will automatically reload if you change any of the source files.
+2. Run `ng dev` for a dev server.
+Navigate to `http://localhost:3000/` to view the application

+#### Note: ####
+FE code changes require a manual page refresh to reflect in the browser.

 ## Code scaffolding